 An applicator brush is essential when it comes to applying beard dye, simply because of how thick and coarse the hair can be.

-Yes, it is.
-You may have noticed that your scalp hair has been very visible and present since childhood.
+This isn’t health advice, but yes, it is.
+You may have noticed that your scalp hair has been visible and present since childhood.
 On the other hand, beard hair started to sprout once you hit puberty.

 Basically, that facial hair was present even in childhood, but in the form of extremely thin, practically invisible vellus hairs.